eth-brownie/brownie/docs/tests-pytest-fixtures.rst

 .. py:attribute:: chain

-    Yields an :func:`Chain <brownie.network.state.Chain>` object, used to access block data and interact with the local test chain.
+    Yields a :func:`Chain <brownie.network.state.Chain>` object, used to access block data and interact with the local test chain.

         .. code-block:: python
             :linenos: